The Doodlebops: Toyrange

-Cartoon spin-off
+Animated spin-off

 Doodlebops Rockin' Road Show!

 In 2009, CBC greenlit a Doodlebops animated spin-off series titled Doodlebops Rockin' Road Show! for Cookie Jar.
-In September 2009, Cookie Jar announced they would co-produce the series with the German Optix Entertainment, and the Argentian Illusion Studios.
+In September 2009, Cookie Jar announced they would co-produce the series with the German Optix Entertainment, and the Argentinian Illusion Studios.
 In Canada, the series premiered on Kids' CBC on February 20, 2010 and CBS's Saturday morning block in the U.S.

-The series focused on the Doodlebops going on a worldwide tour with Bus Driver Bob, a small pink dog named Bop-Bop, and a new character: Mail Snail.
+The series focuses on the Doodlebops going on a worldwide tour with Bus Driver Bob, Deedee Doodle’s small pink dog named Bop-Bop, and a new character: Mail Snail.
 These were the only characters to appear in this spin-off.
-Lisa Lennox, Chad McNamara, and Jonathan Wexler voiced and reprised their roles as Deedee, Rooney, and Moe.
+Lisa Lennox, Chad McNamara, Jonathan Wexler and John Catucci voiced and reprised their roles as Deedee, Rooney, Moe and Bus Driver Bob.

 In each episode, Mail Snail would deliver the Doodlebops a video disc sent by a live action child in need of help.
 The child would then be turned into an animated character and sent to the bus to be a "Doodle for a Day".
+The series was panned by critics and fans of the original series and was cancelled in 2011 after only one season.